LEGAL

 (F) Non-discriminatory Treatment.
 The right not to receive discriminatory treatment by the business for the exercise of privacy rights conferred by the CCPA, including an employee’s, applicant’s, or independent contractor’s right not to be retaliated against for the exercise of their CCPA rights.

-The following sections describe these CCPA rights in further detail and explains how to exercise those rights.
+The following sections describe these CCPA rights in further detail and explain how to exercise those rights.

 Access to Specific Information and Data Portability Rights

 You have the right to request that we disclose certain information to you about our collection and use of your Personal Information over the past twelve (12) months.
-Once we receive and confirm your verifiable consumer request (see “Exercising Access, Data Portability and Deletion Rights”), we will disclose to you:
+Once we receive and confirm your verifiable consumer request for Access rights (see “Exercising Access, Data Portability and Deletion Rights”), we will disclose to you to the extent reasonably available, and to the extent that we can continue to protect your data while providing such disclosure:

 • The categories of Personal Information we collected about you.